NASCAR changes play part in thrilling All-Star Race

 There were no points attached, but Larson gets a $1 million first prize and the feeling that things are turning around for his team.

-Larson’s crew chief, Chad Johnson, was reserving judgment on the effect NASCAR’s changes may have had on racing.
+Larson’s crew chief, Chad Johnston, was reserving judgment on the effect NASCAR’s changes may have had on racing.
 He said Larson’s team had the advantage of running — and winning — in the Monster Energy Open earlier Saturday to advance into the All-Star Race.
 That gave the Chip Ganassi Racing team more time to adjust that other teams did not have.

 The tight racing no doubt played a part in Bowyer and Newman’s fight.
 The two connected on track several times and neither wanted to let it rest after the cool-down lap.
 Bowyer sprinted to Newman’s car and began throwing punches until crew members and officials stepped between.